CzechsMix/czechsmix.github.io/_posts/2016-9-28-when-the-going-gets-tough.md

 #### When you have to eat fast food.

 Contrary to popular belief, fast food is not *inherently* higher in calories than homemade counterparts.
 However, most menu items still tend to be calorie dense.
+This is because they have an incentive to make their food really delicious for the least cost, with little or no regard to calories.
+Which basically means they load them up with fat and sugar.
+If you did that to your food at home, it would be calorie dense too.

+However, not everything they serve is a calorie bomb.
 If you're on the go, here are a few basic guidelines how to eat at fast food without breaking your calorie bank.

 **1. Avoid, or at least be wary of, the carbohydrate based side dishes.**